 A port identifier.
 In contrast to port ID terms (instances of ERL_NIF_TERM), ErlNifPorts are self-contained and not bound to any environment.
 ErlNifPort is an opaque type.
+It can be copied, moved in memory, forgotten, and so on.

 ErlNifResourceType

 Each instance of ErlNifResourceType represents a class of memory-managed resource objects that can be garbage collected.
 Each resource type has a unique name and a destructor function that is called when objects of its type are released.